Physical Resilience Resources

 Explore the videos, links and information below to help you and your family build physical resilience.

-NHRMC trainers are committed to helping you manage and reduce stress through innovative virtual fitness and movement classes.
+The team at NHNHRMC's Employee Fitness Center is committed to helping you manage and reduce stress through fitness and movement classes.

-- LIVE classes are held Monday-Saturday at 9 a.m. and noon.
-Tune in to these classes through the Employee Fitness Center’s Facebook page
+- LIVE classes are held Monday-Saturday.
+Get the latest class schedule by following the Employee Fitness Center’s Facebook page

-- Email Sheri Albertson to join the Covid-19 Weight Maintenance Challenge or with any questions about fitness.
+- Email Sheri Albertson to get weekly fitness center updates or answer any questions about fitness.

 Though routines may be disrupted, we want to help you stick to healthy eating plans for you and your family.